Toblerone: Manufacturing

 In the past it was manufactured in other locations including Bedford in England, and Dundee in Scotland from the 1930s up to 1969.
-In the 1970s and 1980s, it was manufactured under licence in Yugoslavia by Kraš in Zagreb (now in Croatia).

 Producer Mondelez planned to start additional limited production from the end of 2023 in a Slovak factory (known formerly as Figaro) in Bratislava.
 Swiss rules introduced in 2017 mandate that indicators of Swiss provenance such as packaging stating "Swiss" and showing images typical of Switzerland may not be used, so the bars will be labelled "created in Switzerland", and the image of the Swiss Matterhorn will be replaced by a "modernised and streamlined mountain logo that aligns with the geometric and triangular aesthetic".

+In April 2025, Mondelez International announced an investment of approximately 65 million Swiss francs (CHF) in its Toblerone manufacturing facility in Bern, Switzerland.
+The place serves as Toblerone's global center of excellence, where the heritage brand was founded in 1908 and where approximately 90 percent of Toblerone products sold worldwide are manufactured today.
+As a visual symbol of its proud Swiss heritage, Toblerone packaging for chocolates manufactured in Bern will now showcase the iconic Swiss flag.
+This emphasizes the product's authentic origin.

+Ingredients in a traditional Toblerone bar include sugar, whole milk powder, cocoa butter, cocoa mass, honey (3%), milk fat, almonds (1.6%), emulsifier (Soya Lecithin), egg white, flavouring, cocoa solids (28%) and milk solids (14%).

 Similar products

-A similar product is the Croatian product Kolumbo, made by factory Kraš from Zagreb.
-This chocolate is also composed of pyramids of hazelnuts and honey.
-Kraš was producing Toblerone under licence during the 1970s and 1980s.

-Another comparable product is Mahony, produced by the company Chocolat-Frey AG in Switzerland.
+By 1920, the Toblerone recipe already faced competition from other manufacturers, for instance from another Swiss manufacturer, Cailler, who launched the Chocmel tablet that year.
+Another comparable chocolate made in Switzerland (in this case both for the ingredients and shape) is Mahony, produced by Frey.

-In July 2017, in response to Toblerone's 2016 reduction in size, UK variety store chain Poundland launched its own version of Toblerone called "Twin Peaks", which is larger than the modified Toblerone bar.
+In July 2017, in response to Toblerone's 2016 reduction in size, the British variety store chain Poundland launched its own version of Toblerone called "Twin Peaks", which is larger than the modified Toblerone bar.